erinvdoyle/tarot/README.md

 <img src="assets/documentation/testquiz8.png" height="350px">
 </p>

-- The results blurb corresponds to the number of correct answers as designed
+- The results blurb corresponds to the number of correct answers

 </details>